We are so lucky to live in a place with magical islands, surrounded by lighthouses and whales, and Campobello Island, New Brunswick is exactly that!

-Easily this mermaid’s favorite dining spot on the island, The Pier is a great spot to eat if you’re looking to sit on a waterfront patio and have some drinks and good food.
+A popular spot on the island and located right next to Pollock Cove, The Pier is a great spot to eat if you’re looking to sit on a waterfront patio and have some drinks and good food.
 Their caesars are delicious, and it’s arguably one of the best places on the island to catch a sunset with a drink in hand.

 The Prince Cafe is located at the Roosevelt Campobello International Park and is worth stopping by.
-Personally, it’s my favorite spot on the island to grab a delicious lunch and their 2022 menu has me so excited for our next trip over.
+It’s such a lovely spot on the island to grab a delicious lunch and their menu offers something for everyone.
 And I absolutely love their outdoor dining porch with stunning views of Eastport.

 Is there anything better than ice cream on a hot summer day?
 I think not!
 And there’s no better place than the Scoop Shack to make all of your ice cream (or milkshake) dreams come true.
 And it’s located right by the Campobello Island Gift House.

 The Scoop Shack is open daily from 12:00pm to 8:00pm.
 Like them on Facebook for updates + all of the inside scoop on flavors.
 See what I did there?